-

 carrier in our blood.
 It was never a scientific fact that all sugars

-are always converted into glucose for storing, since such a claim
+are always converted into glucose before having anything else done with them, since such a claim

 would be a universal